glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 I set up the NVIDIA Jetson Nano with the official [Jetson Nano Developer Kit SD Card Image][sd-image] according to the [Getting Started docs][].
-NVIDIA's nomenclature is quite confusing; I think this image is called "JetPack" and it
+NVIDIA's nomenclature is a little confusing; I think this image is called "JetPack" and it includes:
-includes:

 1. An Ubuntu-based OS with all the NVIDIA drivers called "L4T"
-2. CUDA, although you wouldn't know without digging
+2. CUDA (although you wouldn't know without digging)
 3. Docker and support for containerized applications from [NVIDIA GPU Cloud][ngc] (NGC)

-The documentation provided by NVIDIA is equally confusing because it turns out that NVIDIA doesn't really support Jetson with a lot of its high-profile software suites.
+NVIDIA doesn't seem to provide strong support Jetson with a lot of its high-profile software suites outside of learning and machine vision.
 For example,

 - [DIGITS][] is a collection of Python tools for deep learning, but there is [no supported easy install for it on Jetson](https://forums.developer.nvidia.com/t/can-i-install-digits-on-jetson/40872).